Alexander1022/Parrot-Browser/README.md

 # Parrot Browser on Python

-Parrot Browser is coded in Python + Qt5
+Parrot Browser is coded in Python + Qt5.
+I will add new things soon.
+If you want to collaborate in this project, dm me in Discord : Alex&er#5003.

 ![Screenshot](screenshot.png?raw=true)